French Press Brew Ratio Explained

 Buying Guide

 Choosing the right brew ratio is less about finding a single “perfect” number and more about choosing a reliable starting point for your coffee and your taste.
 A good French press ratio should account for roast level, grind consistency, and how strong you actually like your coffee in the cup.
 It also helps to think about the end use: a cup you drink black can usually be lighter than a brew meant to stand up to milk or cream.
+If you want repeatable results, the best “buying” decision is really choosing a ratio strategy that fits your routine.

 Use this checklist when dialing in your brew: